Understanding Tool Permissions

 Connect accounts at the user level

-Navigate to Settings → Toolbox in your Spinnable dashboard.
+Navigate to Tools in the left menu bar.
 This is where you connect your account’s tools and services to Spinnable.Click Connect next to any tool you want to make available.
 You’ll authenticate with the service and grant Spinnable the necessary permissions.This step makes tools available to your workers — but doesn’t give them access yet.

 Enable tools for specific workers

-Go to the worker’s profile and open the Tools tab.
+Open the worker and click Tools in the right-side menu.
 You’ll see all the tools you’ve connected at the account level.Toggle on the tools this specific worker should be able to use.
 Different workers can have access to different tools based on their role.

 Best Practices